 - Increased clotting potential of your blood.
 Doctors call this “hypercoagulability.”
 This could be caused by medications, like birth control pills.
 Smoking, cancer, recent surgery, or pregnancy can also put you at risk.

 - Damage to a blood vessel wall.
 Trauma to your lower leg can lead to this.

 In rare cases, an artery in the lung can be blocked by something other than a clot, like an air bubble or part of a tumor.
 If you break a big bone, sometimes fat from the bone marrow can come through the blood and cause blockage.

-If you have a pulmonary embolism, your doctor can give you drugs called thrombolytics to break up the clot.
-It may need to be taken out or broken up with surgery, though this is rare.
+In life-threatening cases of pulmonary embolism, your doctor may decide to give you drugs called thrombolytics to break up the clot.
+It may even need to be taken out or broken up with surgery, though this is rare.